Roku Channel to Bring ‘Heathers: The Musical’ to Streaming in September

 The Roku Channel is available to stream on most devices, including Amazon Fire TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.
 Subscribers will be able to watch the performance on Friday, Sept.
 16.

-The service also made a splash by the acquisition of the Quibi library, now presented as Roku Originals.
+The service also made a splash with the acquisition of the Quibi library, now presented as Roku Originals.
 More original content is set to follow.

-Users can add premium subscriptions to services like Showtime, STARZ, and AMC+ that can be accessed within the Roku Channel ecosystem.
+Users can add premium subscriptions to services like Paramount+, Showtime, STARZ, discovery+, and AMC+ that can be accessed within the Roku Channel ecosystem.